mathiuskormasela12/tickitz-backend/README.md

-# BACKEND APP WITH NODE AND POSTGRESQL
+# BACKEND APP WITH NODE AND MySQL
-This is non-optimized minimal backend app with postgresql and node.
-Backend app theme is "E-Commerce"
+This is non-optimized minimal backend app with mysql and node.
+Backend app theme is "Ticketing Online"

 ## Requirements
 - NodeJS v14 LTS